uw-fhir/OpenMRS-FHIR-Webinars/Webinar-3-MF-FHIR-Dev-Setup/overview-post.md

 1. Gain a birds-eye view understanding of the OpenMRS reference application architecture.
 2. Understand how the FHIR Module is integrated into the RefApp distribution.
 3. Understand how the MF project integrates into the OpenMRS distribution.
-4. Set up a local dev environment for working on the FHIR module using the OpenMRS SDK.
+4. Set up a development environment for working on the FHIR module using the OpenMRS SDK.
-5. Set up a local dev environment for MF ESM modules.
+5. Set up a development environment for working on Microfrontend ES Modules.

 ---